-Official BEST Robotics Inc. Local Competition Hubs that are managed by or work closely with a Higher Education Agency (HEA), such as a junior college or university, are eligible to apply for funds via this grant.
-For hubs not managed by, yet closely working with an HEA, all receipted and payment portions of the grant must be processed through the HEA’s grant office.
-Also, all non-HEA hubs must be classified as non-profit, 501(c)(3).
+2. The applying Official BEST Robotics Inc. Local Competition Hub must be EITHER: Managed by a Higher Education Agency (HEA), such as a junior college or university OR A 501(c)3 non-profit organization working closely with an HEA o All receipts and payment portions of the grant must be processed through the HEA’s grant office

 3. The HEA associated with the applying Official BEST Robotics Inc. Local Competition Hub submitting a proposal must have: Current information in the System for Award Management (SAM).
 AND A Grants.gov account with current information AND A Procurement Integrated Enterprise Environment (PIEE) (https://wawf.eb.mil/piee-landing/), formerly Wide Area WorkFlow (WAWF), e-Business Suite account for, at a minimum, Invoice, Receipt, Acceptance, and Property Transfer (iRAPT) usage.